MileHacker Logo

 Health Advice

-Consult your healthcare provider at least 4-6 weeks before your trip to review your vaccination history.
-This typically includes standard adult vaccinations like MMR, DTaP, Polio, Chickenpox, and the annual Flu shot.
+Consult your healthcare provider at least 4-6 weeks in advance of your trip to review your vaccination history.
+This typically includes standard adult vaccinations like MMR, DTaP, Polio, Chickenpox, and the yearly Flu vaccine.
 A Tetanus booster is sound if you plan to engage in outdoor activities where cuts or scrapes might occur.
 Carry necessary prescription medications in their original containers with a copy of your prescription.